 Technical interviews can involve writing code, discussing technology or Computer Science topics, or talking about past work.
 They’re facilitated by a professional interviewer with experience in a software engineering role, using consistent interview questions, and conducted in an integrated development environment (IDE).

-Technical interviews are predictive of candidates’ skill and a part of an inclusive hiring process have three common characteristics:
+Technical interviews that are predictive of candidates’ skill and a part of an inclusive hiring process have three common characteristics:

 Teams may use one of these, all of them, or an interview format that efficiently addresses each.
 At Karat, interview formats are designed to maximize efficiency and hiring signal for each level of seniority.

-An IDE allows interviewers to observe how candidates normally develop or debug code, verify its functionality, and develop their write-ups based on a relevant interview rubric.
+An IDE allows interviewers to see how candidates normally develop or debug code, verify its functionality, and develop their write-ups based on a relevant interview rubric.
 These features dramatically improve fairness to candidates, ease, and accuracy for interviewers, and improve the effectiveness of the hiring process.